drdanmorris/pangea-gamma-phonegap/README.md

 ####Browse the POC Mobile Web App
-Launch Chrome and browse to http://localhost:8000/platform/ios/index.html
+Launch Chrome and browse to http://localhost:8000/platforms/ios/www/index.html

+> You will probably want to open the develop tools window (F12) docked to the right-hand side of the browser, and reduce the window height in order to approximate the size of an iPhone screen.